QiaLin/FreshStart-2025/README.md

     Frontend:
         To run the React frontend, use npm start in the frontend folder.
         React will automatically refresh when you save changes to frontend code.
+## ONLY ONE COMMAND WINDOW FOR BACKEND PYTHON FLASK AND THE OTHER FOR FRONTEND REACT

 5. Additional Tips